matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `system_mxid_display_name`: set the display name of the "notices" user
 * `system_mxid_avatar_url`: set the avatar for the "notices" user
 * `room_name`: set the room name of the server notices room
+* `auto_join`: boolean.
+If true, the user will be automatically joined to the room instead of being invited.
+  Defaults to false. _Added in Synapse 1.98.0._

 Example configuration:
 ```yaml